k0retux/fuddly/docs/source/data_model.rst

 If you want to perform some fuzzing on the encoding scheme itself you will have first to describe its format.
 Then it boils down to run some generic disruptors on them or some of your own.
-However, note that some value types that support encoding (refer to :ref:`vt:value-types`) embed specific test cases on the encoding scheme (which is the case of :class:`framework.value_types.UTF16_LE` for instance).
+However, note that some value types that support encoding (refer to :ref:`vt:value-types`) embed specific test cases on the encoding scheme (which is the case for ``utf-16-le``-encoded strings for instance).

 Finally, absorption (refer to :ref:`tuto:dm-absorption`) is also supported when encoding is used within your data description.
 For instance, the following data will be absorbed by the previous